- Installation of driveway and front walk pavers begun

 My Dream Takes Focus

-I've reached a point where I'm ready to start building a new home in Palo Alto on property which I've owned for several years.
+I've reached a point where I'm ready to start building a new home in Palo Alto on property which I've owned

 - Very attractive.